-During the 1899-1900 winter season, 435 Beacon was the home of banker William Pratt Lyman and his wife Helen (Beeckman) Pratt.
+During the 1899-1900 winter season, 435 Beacon was the home of banker William Pratt Lyman and his wife, Helen (Beeckman) Pratt.
 They had lived at 254 Marlborough during the previous season.
 They also maintained a home in Nahant.
 By the 1901-1902 season, they were living at 353 Commonwealth.

 By the 1901-1902 winter season, 435 Beacon was the home of Richard Spofford Russell and his wife, Mary Gertrude (Sutton) Russell.
-They had married in October of 1901, and 435 Beacon probably was their first Boston home together.
+They had married in October of 1901, and 435 Beacon was their first Boston home together.
 Soon after their marriage, they also built a home, Oakland, in North Andover.

-Richard and Mary Russell continued to live at 435 Beacon during the 1902-1903 winter season.
-Later in 1903, they made their Boston home at 135 Commonwealth with his mother, Frances Spofford (Hall) Russell, the widow of William Augustus Russell, Sr.
+Richard and Mary Russell continued to live at 435 Beacon during the 1902-1903 winter season, after which they moved to 135 Commonwealth to live with his mother and brother.

-By the 1903-1904 winter season, 435 Beacon was the home of Mrs. Abbie Bartlett (Adams) Worthington, widow of Roland Worthington, publisher of The Daily Evening Traveller newspaper.
+By the 1903-1904 winter season, 435 Beacon was the home of Abbie Bartlett (Adams) Worthington, the widow of Roland Worthington, publisher of The Daily Evening Traveller newspaper.
 In 1902, she had lived at 471 Beacon.
 She continued to live at 435 Beacon until her death in August of 1906.

 By the 1907-1908 winter season, 435 Beacon was the home of Dr. Edward Clark Streeter and his wife, Alice Martha (Chase) Streeter.
 They previously had lived in France, where their daughter, Helen Chase Streeter, was born in March of 1907 in Paris.